 Maine Travel Restrictions

 Maine has been pretty strict about COVID-19 safety, and as a result, remains one of the very safest places for travelers to visit in this country.
 Our Governor continues to impose requirements for 14-days quarantine or a negative COVID-19 test within 72 hours of travelling to Maine unless you are travelling from an exempt state.
 State officials continue to monitor other states’ progress carefully and to adjust Maine’s restrictions whenever a state’s progress in controlling the spread of the virus warrants.
 And, in the good news category, Maine has gradually expanded its testing capacity to the point that you may be able to get a rapid test after you arrive in Maine.
 If you are considering a visit to Maine, call or write us for the most current information on what is required of visitors, or go to Maine’s primary information website.

 We’re Here for You!

 Call us at 207-236-7716 or check online at www.sunrisepoint.com to find that oceanfront room or cottage.
-In 2020 we are open until November 16, 2020.
-We close for the winter as usual and plan to re-open April 30, 2021.
+We are closed for the winter as usual and plan to re-open April 30, 2021.
 But we accept reservations online, and return email and phone inquiries year-round.
 If we can assist you in planning a visit, just call or email us.
 We are here for you.